leo200149/CalculatorCore/README.md

 # CalculatorCore
 Calculator core by Java, and provide UI example(Jframe).

+You can download all source code,or just download CalculatorCore.jar

 ####Use this calculator core to create calculator app  easily.
 Just need to do below steps,you can finish your individual calculator.